-BUT WHAT ARE WE TO DO WITH THIS?
-What are we to do with the remembrance of ancient events that we now celebrate as "Easter"?
+But what are we to do with this?
+What are we to do with the remembrance of ancient events that we now celebrate as "Easter," or better, Resurrection Sunday?
 Surely our choice of adornment does not represent the full warp and woof of our faith.
 Whether about our necks we wear a shiny gold cross or a crude circle, it is nothing but empty vanity if there is not a purposeful life behind it.